Replacing a shower screen is a quick way to upgrade your shower space. Find out how to do it yourself

 How much for a pro to replace a shower screen?

-Simpler shower screens such as a hinged bath screens can be tackled by a DIYer, but you will need the right tools and a second person to help hold the screen.
-Larger shower screens are more difficult to install.
+Simpler shower screens, such as hinged bath screens, can be fitted by a DIYer, but you'll need the right tools and a second person to help hold the screen.
+Larger shower screens are more challenging to install.

-When replacing a shower screen it is a good time to consider fitting a new shower.
-This is typically a toss up between an electric shower vs mixer shower.
-If you have a bath make sure to check out our shower over bath ideas for inspiration.
+When replacing a shower screen, it is a good time to consider fitting a new shower.
+This is typically a toss-up between an electric shower and a mixer shower.
+If you have a bath, check out our shower over bath ideas for inspiration.

 Steve Jenkins is a freelance content creator with over two decades of experience working in digital and print and was previously the DIY content editor for Homebuilding & Renovating.